mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 ![model loss](./tub56-pilot.png "model loss")

 At a late stage of the project, I realized that I couldn't get the DonkeyCar app to work, neither Android nor iOS, which is not essential but I couldn't easily see the battery level or use the phone as a controller.
-I realized that the issue was the I should have instead downloaded and flashed the latest Raspberry Pi image from the [Robo Car Store official repository](https://github.com/robocarstore/donkeycar-images) to reset my car.
+I realized that the issue was that I should have instead downloaded and flashed the latest Raspberry Pi image from the [Robo Car Store official repository](https://github.com/robocarstore/donkeycar-images) to reset my car.
 More information [here](https://medium.com/robocar-store/robocar-controller-quick-start-guide-bdf8cb16d7ce)

 One last tip is to pay attention to the tracks you create.
 I have wasted a lot of time building bad tracks, and it would delay the entire project progress.
 For instance, some of the mistakes I've made: